Associate Dean for Faculty Research and Development

 J.D., Fordham University School of Law

-Phone: 717.541.3976 D. Benjamin Barros is the Dean of Faculty Research and Development and Associate Professor of Law at Widener's Harrisburg campus.
+Phone: 717.541.3976 D. Benjamin Barros is the Associate Dean of Faculty Research and Development and Professor of Law at Widener's Harrisburg campus.
 Professor Barros joined Widener in 2004 from the New York office of Latham & Watkins LLP, where his practice focused on international litigation and arbitration.
-While in practice, Professor Barros taught International Arbitration as an adjunct at Fordham University School of Law.
 Professor Barros also practiced in the New York office of Debevoise & Plimpton, and was a law clerk to the Honorable Milton Pollack of the United States District Court for the Southern District of New York.
 During the 2007-08 school year, Professor Barros was a Visiting Associate Professor of Law at Catholic University’s Columbus School of Law.

 At Widener, Professor Barros teaches: Property, Business Organizations, Real Estate Transactions, and Seminars on Takings and Property Theory.
 His research focuses on property law and theory, property law reform, and takings.
+He is the current President of the Association for Law, Property, and Society.
 In 2008, he was chair of the Property Section of the Association of American Law Schools.
+He has also served as Chair of the AALS Committee on Sections and Annual Meeting.

 Professor Barros is a graduate of Colgate University (A.B., 1991) and Fordham University School of Law (J.D., cum laude, 1996), where he was an editor of the Fordham Law Review.
-Since 2006, Professor Barros has been pursuing a Ph.D. in Philosophy at the University of Maryland, College Park.Selected Recent Publications
+After joining the Widener faculty, Professor Barros studied philosophy at the University of Maryland, College Park, earning his M.A. in 2013.
+In addition to his legal scholarship, Professor Barros occasionally publishes on the philosophy of science.Selected Recent Publications

 - The Complexities of Judicial Takings, 45 U. Rich.
 L. Rev. 903 (2011)